Glossary of Terminology

 Health Insurance Portability and Accountability Act (HIPAA) = Legislation that provides data privacy and security provisions for safeguarding medical information.

-Medicaid Federal Match = The federal government’s share of the cost of covered services in state Medicaid programs.
+Medicaid federal match = The federal government’s share of the cost of covered services in state Medicaid programs.
 Federal Medicaid match can be claimed for both direct service costs as well as administrative costs.
-On average, the federal share has been 57%, meaning states are responsible for cover 43% of Medicaid costs and the federal government covers the remaining 57%.
+The statutory minimum is 50 percent with a maximum of 83 percent.

-Medicaid Managed Care Organizations (MCO) = Provides for the delivery of Medicaid health benefits and additional services through contracted arrangements between state Medicaid agencies and managed care organizations that accept a set per member per month payment for these services.
+Medicaid managed care organization (MCO) = Provides for the delivery of Medicaid health benefits and additional services through contracted arrangements between state Medicaid agencies and managed care organizations that accept a set per member per month payment for these services.

 Medicaid Managed Care Performance Improvement Projects (PIPs) = Federally mandated quality improvement projects developed and conducted by Medicaid managed care organizations (MCOs).
 PIPs can focus on either clinical or nonclinical areas and topics range from improving diabetes care and management, to reducing unnecessary hospital readmissions and emergency department visits, to addressing substance use disorders.